Murdock135/personal_Knowledge_library-pkm-/Docker/main.md

 ---
 # Docker- Beyond the basics
-This is the part where you will learn how to build your own docker images.
-We do this with a dockerfile.
+This is the part where you will learn how to build your own docker images and understanding the nature of docker images.
+We build an image dockerfile.
 Let's define that first.
 ## Dockerfile
 > **Note**:
 > Right off the bat, I will tell you that writing a *good* or *optimized* dockerfile requires knowledge of software development practices (such as where does package dependency lists go, where in the file system is software downloaded, where do certain packages keep cache, etc), networking and last but definitely not least, understanding how docker internals work, which in turn helps understand how docker handles file sharing and networking.